hzeller/rpi-rgb-led-matrix/README.md

 Limitations
 -----------
 There seems to be a limit in how fast the GPIO pins can be controlled.
-Right now, I only get about 10Mhz clock speed which ultimately limits the smallest time constant for the PWM.
-Thus, only 7 bit PWM looks ok with not too much flicker.

-The output should be luminance ('gamma') corrected, but isn't currently in the code (this can be simply done in SetPixel(), but ideally, we have more PWM output resolution, such as 10 bits).
+We get about 10Mhz clock speed out of GPIO clocking.
+Do do things correctly, we would have to take the time it takes to clock a row in as essentially the lowest PWM time (~3.4µs).
+However, we just ignore this 'black' time, and switch the row on once we have it.
+With that, we do PWM with the lowest time period of about 200ns, which brings us display update rates of ~140Hz at a PWM of 11 bits.

 Right now, I tested this with the default Linux distribution ("wheezy").
 Because this does not have any realtime patches, the PWM can look a bit uneven under load.
-If you test this with realtime extensions, let me know how it works.
+If you test this with realtime extensions (`CONFIG_PREEMPT_RT`), let me know how that works.

-One experiment was to use the DMA controller of the RPi to circumvent the realtime problems.
+(One experiment was to use the DMA controller of the RPi to circumvent the realtime problems.
 However, it turns out that the DMA controller slower writing data to the GPIO pins than doing it directly.
-So even if offloading this task to the DMA controller would improve the realtime-ness, it is too slow for any meaningful display.
+So even if offloading this task to the DMA controller would improve the realtime-ness, it is too slow for any meaningful display.)

 [hub75]: ./img/hub75.jpg
 [matrix64]: ./img/chained-64x64.jpg